Have you ever asked yourself How to Restore your iPhone from a backup you took a while ago?

-If you’re looking to restore your contacts, calendar information, emails and notes to an Android device, you’d simply have to login with your Google Account on your Android phone and all the data will be synced to your Android Smartphone.
+If you’re looking to restore your contacts, calendar information, emails, and notes to an Android device, you’d simply have to log in with your Google Account on your Android phone and all the data will be synced to your Android Smartphone.

 Once, you installed the app.
-Head to home screen of the app and select set up data backup.
+Head to the home screen of the app and select set up data backup.
 This will bring you to a page where it will specifically as you which content you want to back up.

 Once, you’ve chosen the content you need to back up, you’ll need to keep the app open as it’s going to back up the data to Google’s server, if you open another app or if you shut the app, then the backup will pause.

 When the backup is completed, you can tap the storage icon at the cotton to reviews how much space has been allocated to the backup.
 Once, you’ve confirmed the data and the backup, it’s pretty much ready.
 You can always change the backup settings in the future.

 The only unfortunate bit is that there is no broad-scale restore function in the Google App that’s available on the Apple store.
 So, you’ll pretty much have to visit the individual service to restore the data.

 How to restore your iPhone to Factory Settings

 Restoring an iPhone to its factory settings results in all your data getting wiped.
 This option is a great idea only when your iPhone is not working properly and all initial solutions have failed.

 Restoring your iPhone to its original state allows it to start afresh with no bugs or lags and will boot up empty with nothing on except the stock UI.

 Factory resetting your iPhone is also the only option you have if there are no backup files on your iCloud, PC/Mac, or alternate cloud service like Google Drive.